Pop Mart: Blind boxes

 In China, the toys are sold for typically between 59 and 69 RMB each, in a "blind box" format credited with "driving repeated purchases from customers seeking to secure the rarest collectables".
 Its customers in China are typically affluent teenagers and young adults.

 The company works with designers and artists to develop characters.
 In 2021, it released a collection themed around the U.S. artist Keith Haring, and has also collaborated with Moncler.

-In 2025, the plush toy category — led by characters like Labubu and Skullpanda — saw a year-on-year sales growth of over 1,200%, contributing more than 21% to Pop Mart’s total revenue.
+In 2025, the plush toy category, including characters such as Labubu and Skullpanda, generated a substantial share of Pop Mart's revenue, according to the company's annual report.

 Pop Mart experienced growth and expansion due to its blind boxes.
 Research has shown that scarcity results in increased competition; the "blind" aspect of Pop Mart's most popular products creates an "artificial scarcity" environment that has been inferred by researchers to contribute to the global success of the company.
 In 2023 alone, Pop Mart revealed to have made $165m in net profits, with the main revenue coming in from the blind boxes of popular characters such as Skullpanda, Molly, and Dimoo.
 Researchers have attributed the success behind blind boxes to psychological factors such as "herd mentality" and "gambler's mentality".
 Success is also attributed to the fact that the majority of consumers are Millennials and Generation Z, with researchers speculating that younger generations hold greater attachment to material objects and, as a result, are the target demographic for blind boxes.